chiarpavel/ui-navigation/README.md

 ### NavScreen

 * RectTransform: `RectTransform` - The GameObject's RectTransform.
+* CanvasGroup: `CanvasGroup` - The GameObject's CanvasGroup.
+If the object doesn't have one a new CanvasGroup is added.
 * OnShown(): `void` - Called at the end of a transition when the screen has come into view.
 * OnHidden(): `void` - Called at the end of a transition when the screen has left view.
 * OnShowing(): `void` - Called at the start of a transition when the screen is coming into view.